wistia/wistia-open-docs/_posts/player-api.md

 <script src="//fast.wistia.net/static/iframe-api-v1.js"></script>
 {% endcodeblock %}

-{{ "The iframe-api script can go anywhere on your page.
+{{ "The iframe-api script should be placed after all the iframe embeds on your page (ie near the bottom).
 Once it has run, all Wistia iframes on the page will have the `wistiaApi` property." | note }}

 Now you can access the API by getting the `wistiaApi` property from the iframe element.
 You can assign an ID to each wistia iframe so you can get an easy handle to it.